Today in Sacramento: Here’s what you need to know for Wednesday

 Things to do

-▪ Trans-Siberian Orchestra, the progressive rock group, performs at 3:30 and 8 p.m.
-Wednesday at Golden 1 Center.
-Go to www.golden1center.com for more information.
+▪ The Sacramento Kings play the Miami Heat at 7:30 p.m. at Golden 1 Center.

 Comments